allyourbankarebelongtous/pleb-vpn/README.md

 # Pleb-VPN
 _Easy VPS sharing for cheaper hybrid solution for Plebs...built for Raspiblitz._

-`Version 1.0 including LND hybrid, CLN hybrid, WireGuard, tor split-tunneling, btcpay/lnbits letsencrypt, and recurring payments with keysend messages`
+`Version 1.0 including LND/CLN hybrid, WireGuard private VPN, tor split-tunneling, BTCPayServer/LNBits LetsEncrypt, and recurring payments with keysend messages`

 **Pleb-VPN is a Raspiblitz tool set that allows you to easily take your node from a tor-only node to a hybrid solution with a public Virtual Private Server, _either yours